jdiazrv/pressure-sensor-esp32/README.md

 # Arduino IoT Pressure Monitor for MAB WaterMaker

 ## Project Overview

 This repository contains the source code for an Arduino-based IoT project designed for monitoring and reporting pressure readings in a MAB WaterMaker system.
-It uses an ESP8266 module for WiFi connectivity and an Adafruit ADS1115 ADC for precise pressure measurements.
-The data is displayed on an OLED screen and transmitted over the network using UDP.
+It features an ESP8266 module for versatile WiFi connectivity, allowing the device to operate in both Station and Access Point (AP) modes.
+The project is tailored for seamless integration with boat instrumentation systems, including automatic detection of SignalK servers when connected to a network in Station Mode.
+Data is displayed on an OLED screen and transmitted over the network using UDP, ensuring real-time monitoring and accessibility in various operational environments.

+For more information about the MAB WaterMaker system, please visit [watermaker.se](https://watermaker.se).

 ## Features
 - Pressure measurement with Adafruit ADS1115 ADC.
 - Real-time display of pressure on an OLED screen.
-- WiFi connectivity with auto-reconnect functionality.
+- Flexible WiFi connectivity:
+  - **Station Mode**: Connects to an existing WiFi network and automatically searches for a SignalK server.
+  - **AP Mode**: Creates its own network for situations where no WiFi is available.
+Configurable AP password for secure access.
+  - **Auto-fallback to AP Mode**: If the device cannot connect to a pre-configured network, it temporarily creates a network `watermaker_config` for direct access and configuration.
 - Web server for configuration and real-time data display.
 - EEPROM storage for configuration settings.
 - UDP communication for data transmission.
+- Automatic SignalK server detection in Station Mode, enhancing its integration with marine systems.

 ## Hardware Requirements
 - ESP8266 WiFi module.